-- Ind 51.02 Ordinary construction.
-(1) A building is of ordinary construction if all enclosing walls are constructed of incombustible material, and the roof has a fire-retardent covering as specified in section Ind 51.07. - (2) The structural framework shall be of steel, iron, reinforced concrete, masonry or wood.
-Fire-protection of steel, iron or wood structural members may be omitted, except that all members carrying masonry in buildings more than one story in height shall be fire-protected with not less than one-hour fire-protection, as specified in section Ind 51.04. - (3) Floors, roof and partitions may be of wood, but no joist, rafter or stud shall be less than 2 inches in nominal thickness.
-In all buildings the first story floor construction above a basement, if of metal or wood, shall be protected on the under side by one-hour fire-resistive construction, and in buildings of 4 stories or more in height the lower side of all metal or wood floor or roof construction shall be protected by a ceiling of one-hour fire-resistive construction as specified in section Ind 51.06, unless otherwise provided under occupancy requirements. - (4) Stairs may be of steel, iron, reinforced concrete, masonry or wood, with enclosures as specified under occupancy requirements. - (5) Bays, oriels and similar projections from the walls shall be constructed of incombustible materials as specified in this order.
-Penthouses and other roof structures shall be of not less than one-hour fire-resistive construction as specified in section Ind 51.06. - Ind 51.03 Frame construction.
-(1) A building is of frame construction if the structural parts and enclosing walls are of wood, or of wood in combination with other materials.
-If such enclosing walls are veneered, encased or faced with stone, brick, tile, concrete, plaster or metal, the building is also termed a frame building.
+Ind 51.02 Ordinary construction.
+(1) A building is of ordinary construction if all enclosing walls are constructed entirely of incombustible material, and the roof has a fire-retardant covering as specified in section Ind 51.07.

+- (2) The interior structural framework shall be of steel, iron, reinforced concrete, masonry, or wood.
+Fire protection of steel, iron or wood structural members may be omitted, except that all members carrying masonry in buildings more than one story in height shall be fire protected with not less than one-hour protection as specified in section Ind 51.04. - (3) Floors, roof and partitions may be of wood but no joist, rafter, or stud shall be less than 2 inches in nominal thickness.
+In buildings of 4 stories or more in height, the lower side of all metal or wood floor or roof construction shall be protected by a ceiling of one-hour fire-resistive construction as specified in section Ind 51.06, unless otherwise provided under the occupancy requirements.

+(4) Stairs may be of steel, iron, reinforced concrete, masonry or wood, with enclosures as specified under occupancy requirements.

+(5) Bays, oriels and similar projections from the walls shall be constructed of incombustible materials as specified in this section.
+Penthouses and other roof structures shall be of not less than one-hour fire-resistive construction as specified in section Ind 51.06.